Leveraging Analog Neutral Atom Quantum Computers for Diversified Pricing in Hybrid Column Generation Frameworks: Column Generation

 \subsection{Pricing Sub-Problem}

 Once a solution to the LP is obtained with the limited set $\Lambda'$, one can formulate the pricing sub-problem (PSP) whose solution will lead to new columns to augment $\Lambda'$.
-The key constraints for the formulation of the PSP are those from the dual formulation of Eq.~\eqref{eq:dual-cost}.
-They can be combined to give:
+The formulation of the PSP is derived from the constraints of the dual formulation of Eq.~\eqref{eq:dual-cost}, which can be combined to give:

-Note that $\mu_k$, $\mu_v^{\min}$ and $\mu_v^{\max}$ are the dual solutions to the LP.
-Thus, the goal of CG is then to find new variables $\lambda_{s'} = (\Vec{b}_{s'}, \vec{a}_{s'})$ such that they violate the inequality shown above.
-The addition of these new columns in the primal problem amounts to the addition of new constraints in the dual problem, will lead to a reduction of the optimal cost of the dual problem and thus to a lower overall minimum for the fleet assignment problem.
-The PSP then seeks to find such variables by solving the following maximization problem:
+where that $\mu_k$, $\mu_v^{\min}$ and $\mu_v^{\max}$ are the dual solutions to the LP.
+The goal of CG is to find new columns $\lambda_{s'} = (\Vec{b}_{s'}, \vec{a}_{s'})$ for which the above inequality does not hold, indicating that the current solution is not yet optimal.
+The addition of these new columns in the primal problem amounts to the addition of new constraints in the dual problem.
+Therefore, from the perspective of the dual problem, the PSP searches for a column $\lambda_{s'}$ whose coefficients $a_{k,s'}$ and $b_{v,s'}$ maximize the violation of the above inequality (i.e. maximize the left-hand side) under the current dual solution ($\mu_k$, $\mu_v^{\min}$, $\mu_v^{\max}$).
+These coefficients also need to respect the constraints of the primal problem (Eq. \eqref{eq:primal-cost}).
+Thus, the PSP can be written as a maximization problem: